At Large May 3, 2024 Cynthia Close

 Frances Macdonald Macnair, Spring, c.1900-05.

-Frances Macdonald Macnair (1873-1921) was a prominent artist in Glasgow, Scotland, along with her sister, artist-designer Margaret Macdonald Macintosh.
-The influence of the Symbolist William Blake can be seen in Macnair’s mystical painting of Spring.
-Together the sisters exhibited a variety of artistic work across Europe including embroidery, metalwork, and watercolors, but Frances’ achievements are not well-known as her husband destroyed much of her work after her death.
+Frances Macdonald Macnair (1873-1921) was a prominent artist in Glasgow, Scotland along with her sister, artist-designer Margaret Macdonald Macintosh.
+The influence of symbolist William Blake can be seen in Macnair’s mystical painting of Spring.
+Together, the sisters exhibited a variety of artistic work across Europe including embroidery, metalwork, and watercolors.
+Sadly, Frances’ achievements are not well-known, as her husband destroyed much of her work after her death.

 10 of 10